Are Hawaiians And Samoans The Same Thing?

 As Hawaii is considered part of the United States, Hawaiians are considered American Polynesians.
 Hawaiians have the language of Hawaiian, but most native Hawaiians grew up speaking English.

-Today very few Native Hawaiians speak the Hawaiian language fluently; most Native Hawaiian speak English as their native language.
+Today, very few Native Hawaiians speak the Hawaiian language fluently; most Native Hawaiians speak English as their native language.

 American Samoa And The Independent State Of Samoa Are Different Countries